Who Is Kevy Michaels

 God delivered me through several trials, and in return, I began to feel obligated to deliver his word, as interpreted through my experiences, visions, poems, prose, and songs.

-In taking on the Life Is A Teacher blog project, I am not trying to present myself as a prophet of any sort.
+In taking on the Life Seasons As A Teacher blog project, I am not trying to present myself as a prophet of any sort.

 But my conviction and oneness with God give me the confidence of a prophet or a disciple, and that’s good enough for me.